 An exercise ball can revitalize your workout routine.
 Also called a Swiss ball, balance ball or stability ball, an exercise ball works your core and just about every other major muscle group, too.
 Physiotherapists use exercise balls to treat patients who've had surgery or been in an accident.

 The ball itself is made of rubber and must be inflated in order to use it.
-Blowing up an exercise ball is easy and only takes a few simple steps.
+Blowing up an exercise ball and only takes a few steps.

-Inspect the exercise ball for damage.
+- Inspect the exercise ball for damage.
 Creases and folds are normal, as it will come folded, but any snags or tears will prohibit you from inflating it properly.

-Inflate the exercise ball.
+- Inflate the exercise ball.
 An air compressor works best, but a hand pump with cone nozzle is also effective.
 Many models of exercise ball come with a hand pump.
 Check before buying or ordering one.
 You may need to order the pump separately from the ball itself.